MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-deprecating-with-statements-overview.md

 ### AL0606 - use of explicit with

-The warning has a Quick Fix code action that allows you to convert the statement(s) inside the `with` statement to fully-qualified statements, this means statements as shown in [The explicit with statement](devenv-deprecating-with-statements-overview.md#the-explicit-with-statement).
+The warning has a Quick Fix code action that allows you to convert the statement(s) inside the `with` statement to fully qualified statements, which means statements as shown in [The explicit with statement](devenv-deprecating-with-statements-overview.md#the-explicit-with-statement).

 ### AL0604 - use of implicit with

-Just qualifying with `Rec.` will not solve this problem.
+Just qualifying with `Rec.` won't solve this problem.
 The `IsDirty()` will still be vulnerable to upstream change.
 We want to remove the implicit with, but also offer an opt-in model to avoid forcing everyone to upgrade their code at once.

 The solution for that is to introduce pragmas in AL. A pragma is an instruction to the compiler on how it should understand the code.
 The pragma instructs the compiler not to create an implicit with for the `Rec` variable.